BIOL3111MtA2024/worm_composting/Code/WormDataImport.md

 # **INTRODUCTION**

 ## Background
-Vermicasting is a composting method that utilizes worms to break down organic waste into nutrient-rich soil.
+Vermicasting is a composting method that utilizes worms to break down organic waste into nutrient-rich soil (Soobhany et al., 2017;Chaoui, 2010).
 The microorganisms present in the worms' digestive systems, as well as those in the organic waste, facilitate this process.
-This practice enhances the end product's quality and increases its biodiversity, positively impacting soil health.
+This practice enhances the end product's quality and increases its biodiversity, positively impacting soil health (Karine et al., 2024).

 There are several strategies for introducing microbial biodiversity into vermicast systems.
-One method involves adding pre-composted materials or forest soil to the system.
-However, there is ongoing debate about the ideal timing for introducing this additional substrate.
+One method involves adding pre-composted materials or forest soil to the system (Shaw, 2023).
+However, there is ongoing debate about the ideal timing for introducing this additional substrate (Shaw, 2023; Karine et al., 2024).

 ## Research Question
 Does introducing microorganisms to a vermicast system increase the microbial biodiversity of the final product?
 If so, what is the optimal time for their introduction?